olivercrush/Ktan/docs/KtanCore.md

 # KtanCore

-## Rules Overview

-Ktan is based on Catan, the rules can be found on this [official page](https://www.catan.com/understand-catan/game-rules).
-In order to win a game of Ktan, you must obtain a certain amount of points (10 by default).

-## KtanCore

 KtanCore is the system representing the game core.
 Its responsibilities are the following :

 1. Receive and process incoming inputs, convert them in internal Actions